 Campus Living Community Puzzle OR Circles of Influence.

-Community Puzzle: Each participant was supplied with a blank piece of a large jigsaw puzzle and asked to draw an image that represents the talents and skills they bring to the organization.
-Then the puzzle was assembled, and we hosted a closing discussion about the need to continually do your best work, and work together.
+Community Puzzle: Each participant was supplied with a blank piece of a large jigsaw puzzle and asked to draw an image representing the talents and skills they bring to the organization.
+Then the puzzle was assembled, and we hosted a closing discussion about the need to do your best work and work together continually.